zaojack/tensorflow/README.md

 # tensorflow
-my own tensorflow just for try MNIST
+my own tensorflow just for trying MNIST the easyest one